Healthy Mashed Potato Recipes

 Roasting garlic and thyme in olive oil infuses them with a heady flavor that makes a luxurious addition to these mashed potatoes.
 Purple potatoes make a delightful lavender mash, but you can use white potatoes if you prefer.

-Easy Mashed Sweet Potatoes
+Mashed Sweet Potatoes with Coconut Milk

-This quick mashed potato recipe has just 5 ingredients and is dinner-ready in 20 minutes.
-Using sweet potatoes for this classic side dish adds color to your plate along with a little sweetness and a boost of Vitamin A. With classic and simple flavors, it can easily be paired with any of your favorite dishes.
+This three-ingredient dish, known as piele in Hawaii, is fabulously simple.
+Coconut milk--an occasional indulgence because of the saturated fat--contributes rich flavor.